Sjhunt93/IAP-2019-2020/Solutions/Overview.md

-# Unit Tests
+# Unit Testing

-Unit tests are usually automated checks designed to check that a piece of code (the "unit" under test) performs a specific task exactly as designed.

 Testing code is part of good software development practice.
+Unit tests are usually automated checks designed to verify that a piece of code (the "unit" under test) performs a specific task exactly as designed.

-Aserve can automatically send messages to your iapProj code in xcode,  checking to see if your program responds in the expected way for certain milestone exercises in the tutorials.
+Certain exercises in the tutorials are milestones along your journey learning C++.
+Aserve can automatically send messages to your iapProj program in xcode to see if your program responds in the expected way.

+</em>Aserve will keep a permanent record on disk of code which has passed and failed which you will submit for assessment at the end of Semester One.</em>

 This document outlines each of unit tests available with details of inputs and expected outcomes.